rwth-acis/CAE-DockerImage/README.md

 ```
 (Note: This doesn't seem to work with ROLE at the moment.
 Specifying the port bindings yourself is recommended)

-To specify the port bindings yourself, usae the -p flag, in this example we map container ports to their host counterpart:
+To specify the port bindings yourself, use the -p flag, in this example we map container ports to their host counterpart:
 ```shell
 docker run -d -p 1234:1234 -p 8073:8073 -p 8080:8080 --name cae cae
 ```